 SDLC Practices: A Brief History and Evolution of Models

 The Secure Software Development concept emerged in the 1960s when there was a need to manage complex business systems efficiently.
-Massive corporations tried to develop frameworks to structure massive data, multifactorial processes, and analysis processes.
+Massive corporations tried to develop frameworks to structure massive data, multifactorial processes, analysis processes, and implement other SDLC practices.

 Also, new secure development models began to appear together with this concept.